BC PNP for Caregivers & ECEs

 - Invitation: Wait for a "Childcare Targeted Draw" (usually weekly).
 Scores are very low.

 - Application: Submit documents within 30 days.
+Use our documents checklist to make sure nothing is missing.

 - Nomination: Receive BC Provincial Nomination.